pablogila/aton/README.md

 Please try to follow some general guidelines:
 - Use a code style consistent with the rest of the project.
 - Include docstrings to document new additions.
-- Include tests for new features or modifications.
+- Include automated tests for new features or modifications, see [automated testing](#automated-testing).
 - Arrange function arguments by order of relevance.
 Most implemented functions follow something similar to `function(file, key/s, value/s, optional)`.

-## Testing with PyTest
+## Automated testing

 If you are modifying the source code, you should run the automated tests of the `tests/` folder to check that everything works as intended.
 To do so, first install PyTest in your environment,